mtorpey/wooden-ships/1-introduction.md

     not being used are marked out.

 14.
-:   On the movement column (14) of the ship\'s log, there is a load
+:   On the movement column (14) of the ship's log, there is a load
     section.
 It is composed of two spaces, one marked L for left broadside; the other R for right broadside.
 In these spaces the type of shot for each broadside is to be marked.
 There are 4 types of